Rowland's Castle: Sport and leisure

 The village has an 18-hole golf course; the club being formed in 1902 with a 9-hole course.

 In 1994 Stage 5 of the Tour de France passed through Rowland's Castle, attracting large crowds with its carnival atmosphere.

 Notable people

 Former Van Morrison guitarist and Britain's Got Talent contestant Herbie Armstrong once ran The Fountain Inn in the centre of the village next to the village green.
 His weekly live music evenings attracted music lovers from across the region, and have been known to include some famous faces; Mick Hucknall on one occasion.

-Former British No. 1 tennis player Chris Wilkinson remains active in the local, county and national levels.
+Former British No. 1 tennis player Chris Wilkinson remains active at the local, county and national levels.